 Don’t let anyone tell you that cycling standing up can compromise your pedaling technique.
 It really depends on the type of riding you’re doing and if circumstances make it necessary to stand up.

-Standing while pedaling can be a difficult but an essential skill to apply while riding your bike.
+Standing while pedaling can be a difficult but essential skill to apply while riding your bike.
 If done correctly with proper technique it can give an edge to your riding and provide many benefits.

 1. Gives You An Advantage Accelerating

 You may not race or compete in cycling but there may be times where you will need to speed off on the bike for various reasons.

 Accelerating while standing usually helps to get off to a great start.

 An example of when this might come into play is when you’re at a stoplight.
 It can be slightly difficult to take off while sitting on the bike seat, fiddling around with the clipless pedals.
 You might as well stand up, find your footing and accelerate across the intersection in one smooth motion.
 This will not be so easy at first, but over time it will become second nature.

 Another instance in which you will need to accelerate is when you’re trying to avoid danger.